Who owns Tower Bridge?

 City Bridge Foundation

-As well as being a world class bridge owner, City Bridge Foundation is also London's largest independent charity funder, using surplus from the bridge fund to support organisations working to make London a fairer, more equitable place.
-It awards over £30 million in grants every year to charities across the capital.
+Tower Bridge is part of City Bridge Foundation.
+As well as being a world class bridge owner, it is also London's largest independent charity funder, using surplus from the bridge fund to support organisations working to make London a fairer, more equitable place.
+Since 1995, City Bridge Foundation has awarded over £840 million to charitable organisations working to tackle inequality and injustice across the capital.

 City of London Corporation